Why We Love It

 Agricultural inspectors generally work for federal, state, and local governments, though a small percentage of jobs may be available in other industries.
 They are commonly hired to work for the Food and Drug Administration (FDA) and similar state and local health inspection agencies.

-Can I Become an Agricultural Inspector?
+How To Become an Agricultural Inspector

 Agricultural Inspector Salary Data